Judge Tosses Age Discrimination Claim in ‘Simpsons’ Composer Alf Clausen’s Firing

 The judge allowed Clausen to proceed with that claim.
 Clausen will also be able to pursue several other claims, including wrongful discharge, retaliation and unfair business practices.

-In both cases, the Court of Appeal held that the employer’s decision was in furtherance of its free speech rights, and dismissed the claims.
+In both cases, the Court of Appeal held that the employer’s decision was in furtherance of its free speech rights, dismissing the claims.